Skip to main content

 Orphelins en Plein Bet

-It covers the same numbers, but it costs 8 chips, because you place straight up bets on every number.
+It covers the same numbers but costs eight chips, as you place a straight-up chip on each number.

 Finales en Plein Bet